-15 Jan Health Benefits of Fasting – Should You Fast?
+15 Jan Fasting Health Benefits – Should You Fast?

 What is fasting?

 Fasting is when you go for a longer period of time without eating.
-Fasting can be anywhere from 12-24 hours.
+It can be anywhere from 12-24 hours.

 Fasting doesn’t have to be as hard as you think it is.
-You can simply stop eating at 7pm (after dinner) and eat a breakfast at 9 or 10am to get 14 or 15 hours of fasting in.
+You can simply stop eating at 7pm (after dinner) and eat a breakfast at 9 or 10am to get 14 or 15 hours.

 In our ancestors, fasting wasn’t an unheard of thing.
 Before we had fridges and food preservation, they only had food of what they could harvest and hunt at the time.
 Seasons change, which limited some types of foods, and all these natural processes actually made fasting a part of life.